sodadata/docs/soda-cl/failed-row-samples.md

 ## Disable failed row samples for specific datasets

 For checks which *implicitly* or *explicitly* collect failed rows samples, you can add a configuration to prevent Soda from collecting failed rows samples from specific datasets that contain sensitive data.
 To do so, add the `sampler` configuration to your data source connection configuration to specify exclusion of *all* the columns in datasets you list, as per the following example.
+The setting applies to checks defined as no-code checks, in an agreement, or in a checks YAML file.
 {% include code-header.html %}
 ```yaml
 data_source my_datasource_name: